About

 With his work Van de Graaf questions human destiny and how we as human beings can develop ourselves and grow on a spiritual level.
 He wishes his artworks to stimulate an opening towards personal deepening, both for himself and the viewer.
 The artworks aim to elicit a gaze back at the viewer, a reflection of feelings, crossing the line from observation to introspection.

 Van de Graaf draws his inspiration from religious and spiritual stories, mythology, mystical places and the philosophy of life.
-His poetry, written during or before the creative process, also has a direct influence on his work.
 He transforms his inspiration into contemporary interpretations while richly referring to artists through all times of art history such as Caspar David Friedrich, Anselm Kiefer, Joan Mitchell and the old masters.

 Though primarily working on his oil paintings, he is also using drawings and watercolours during the creation process.
 The oil paintings are layered, densely merging his diverse range of mark making, the expressive use of colour and studied compositions.
-His mark making, using brushes and palette knives, is moving from energetic gestural marks to very delicate ones, wishing his mark making to create a language which speaks directly to the heart and soul, not only to the ratio and mind.
-Throughout the different stages of the work he is adjusting in working speed, working from fast directed intuitive outbursts to precisely observed slower additions.
+His mark making, using brushes and palette knives, is moving from energetic gestural marks to precisely observed very delicate ones throughout the different stages of the work process.
 The paintings are often large in scale and balance between the figurative and the abstract, giving a certain freedom to the viewer.

 Van de Graaf received a Master of Science (MSc) degree in Architecture (Technical University Delft) in 2009.
 At an early age he enjoyed an intense private painting and drawing training (1996 – 2001) by the Dutch artist Erica Meyster (1949 – 2006).